 In addition Silvia has been carrying out research on service design pedagogy as well as social design, including a project about how an interdisciplinary service-based approach to design can be used in hospitals to map the patient experience and, through design interventions, improve the patient’s wellbeing.

-View the MA Service Experience Design and Innovation course page
+View the MA Service Design course page